Would you like to know the basics of wine tasting?

 Complexity: You might say.. complexity, what does that mean?
 Complexity it's a word to express how many flavors and aromas can be appreciated, the more primary, secondary and tertiary characteristics, the more complex the wine is.
 However, not all premium wines are complex.
 The lack of range of different noticeable flavors doesn't mean that the quality of the wine is lower, it could be a wine with pure and defined flavor with no tertiary or secondary characteristics with a premium quality: example: Icewines.

 Giving 0,5 or 1 point per criteria, we will qualify a wine from being:

 A wine with 0 points to 0.5 points it's poor.
 If it has 1 point is acceptable (it's a balanced wine for example, but poor in aromas and short finishing).
 If it has at least 2 points is good.
 3 points means a very good wine and 4 points means that the wine is outstanding.

 Our Trumpeter Malbec Syrah it's a very good wine.
 It's balance is excellent as the acidity and sweetness is balanced, also tannins are smoothed by oak aging.
-In addition it has a medium finish and a high intensity of flavors of black berry, plum provided by the Malbec and the black pepper spiciness of the Cabernet Sauvignon with a medium to low complexity.
+In addition it has a medium finish and a high intensity of flavors of black berry, plum provided by the Malbec and the black pepper spiciness of the Syrah with a medium to low complexity.

 Flavor Intensity: 1